Pleiospilos nelii Schwantes

-Pleiospilos nelii is a small, stemless succulent with 2 or 4 opposite, grey-green or brownish, almost hemispherical leaves.
-It grows up to 3.2 inches (8 cm) tall and up to 4 inches (10 cm) in diameter.
-Leaves have a deep fissure in the middle and many small dark spots on the surface.
-A new pair of leaves is produced each year.
+Pleiospilos nelii is a small succulent with one or two pairs of opposite, almost hemispherical leaves with a deep fissure in the middle.
+It grows up to 3.2 inches (8 cm) tall and 4 inches (10 cm) in diameter.
+Leaves are grey-green or brownish with many small dark spots on the surface.
+Each year a new pair of leaves is produced.
 Flowers are yellow-orange, daisy-like, up to 3 inches (7.5 cm) in diameter, and emerge from the fissure between the leaves.
-They are large concerning the size of the plant, bloom in the afternoon, and close at sunset, over a bloom period of several days.
+They are large concerning the size of the plant, open in the afternoon and close at sunset, over a bloom period of several days.
 The flowering period extends from early spring to mid-summer.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).